TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-06_Subnetting.md

 **Why is an address split up in two parts?**
 When one hosts wants to communicate with another, it sends out a Broadcast to identify the receiver.
 The receiving host will reply with it's details.
 But every other host in the network will also receive the broadcast.
 A lot of hosts sending out broadcasts at the same time will clutter the network.
 Therefore the network is split up into smaller pieces.
 A Router is a physical border between networks and broadcasts do not cross a router, instead the router intelligently routes the request.

-You can see a submask as applying a filter over your network traffic; therefor you can improve efficiency (speed & stability) and security.
+You can see a submask as applying a filter over your network traffic; therefore you can improve efficiency (speed & stability) and security.

 **Submasking**
 Submasking is done by changing the default subnet mask by borrowing some bits from the host portion of the address.